*Updated August 22, 2024.

 Loon Lake

 A wishbone-shaped body of water, and the one hotspot to use your luckiest lure.
-The public access spot off Route 8 at the lake's southern end (pictured above), and a grassy patch around the small inlet at the Loon Lake Public Beach, is where you can cast your lines from the shore to catch Brown Bullhead, Largemouth Bass, Northern Pike, Pumpkinseed, Smallmouth Bass, and Yellow Perch.
-Head out farther into the lake for larger Brown Bullhead, Largemouth Bass, Northern Pike, Pumpkinseed, Smallmouth Bass, and Yellow Perch.
+The public access spot off Route 8 at the lake's southern end (pictured above), and a grassy patch around the small inlet at the Loon Lake Public Beach, is where you can cast your lines from the shore to reel in Brown Bullhead, Largemouth Bass, Northern Pike, Pumpkinseed, Smallmouth Bass, and Yellow Perch.
+Head out farther into the lake for a larger catch.

 Schroon River